This Rigatoni with Chicken Livers is one of the best pasta dishes ever.

-This weekend we had friends over for dinner and Meg & I served this pasta dish as an appetizer along with incredible roast pork tenderloin and apple sage sauce that was delicious – moist with plenty of flavor.
-Might even register as a “Good As It Gets” recipe.
-I’ll post the recipe for the pork dish in the next week or so plus tell you where you can watch it being prepared via video.
+This weekend we had friends over for dinner, and Meg & I served this pasta dish as an appetizer, incredible roast pork tenderloin, and delicious apple sage sauce - moist with plenty of flavors.
+It might even register as a "Good As It Gets" recipe.
+I'll post the recipe for the pork dish in the next week or so, plus tell you where you can watch it being prepared via video.

 I'm Not Eating Chicken Livers

-And if you don’t think you are going to like it because of the chicken livers, give it a try anyway to broaden your culinary repertoire.
-Maybe start with a little liverwurst, muenster cheese and spicy mustard on a hard roll and go from there.
+And if you don't think you will like it because of the chicken livers, try it anyway to broaden your culinary repertoire.
+Start with a bit of liverwurst, muenster cheese, and spicy mustard on a hard roll and go from there.

-We doubled up Marc’s recipe since we had 7 adults to serve, and it was great.
-Everyone enjoyed it, but the dish was not as creamy as I remembered it at Osteria.
-Next time I would add a little more pasta water and Parmesan cheese at the end to make the sauce creamier as Chef Marc suggests.
+We doubled up Marc's recipe since we had seven adults to serve, which was great.
+Everyone enjoyed it, but the dish was more creamy than I remembered at Osteria.
+Next time I would add a little more pasta water and Parmesan cheese at the end to make the sauce creamier, as Chef Marc suggests.

 Cipollini Onions - Great for roasting and very sweet

 Chicken Livers - Not much to look at but very tasty when prepared right

 Ok, now it's starting to look very delicious!